Ilya Kovalchuk: SKA Saint Petersburg (2013–2018)

 As a result of the 2012–13 NHL lockout, Kovalchuk elected to sign a temporary contract with SKA Saint Petersburg of the Kontinental Hockey League (KHL) on 18 September 2012.
 Kovalchuk played in Russia until a labor agreement was reached between the NHLPA and the NHL in January, allowing the 2012–13 NHL season to start.
 Kovalchuk was named captain of SKA Saint Petersburg at his contract signing.
 In addition, Kovalchuk was the subject of criticism for not returning to the United States immediately after the lockout ended, instead electing to be one of two participating NHL players in the KHL All-Star Game (the other being Pavel Datsyuk).
 Kovalchuk served as the captain of the Western Conference and returned to the United States to the Devils' training camp immediately after.
 He finished the season with 31 points in 37 games for the Devils, and 42 points in 36 games for SKA.

 On 11 July 2013, Kovalchuk chose to retire from the NHL.
 Although Devils general manager Lou Lamoriello knew Kovalchuk had been considering retirement since before the 2012–13 shortened season, Kovalchuk's departure came as a surprise to the public.
 Upon leaving, Kovalchuk had $77 million and 12 years remaining on his contract.
-Kovalchuk claimed he desired to return home to Russia along with his family, though it was speculated that money had quite an influence as well, due to the higher total salary Kovalchuk would receive in Russia via the far lower Russian tax rate compared to the U.S. However, with the crash of the Russian ruble in December 2014, that no longer held true, and Kovalchuk's tax-affected NHL salary would have been greater than his KHL proceeds.
-Kovalchuk tallied 417 goals and 816 points in 816 games in his first stint in the NHL.
+Kovalchuk claimed he desired to return home to Russia along with his family, though it was speculated that money had quite an influence as well, due to the higher total salary Kovalchuk would receive in Russia via the far lower Russian tax rate compared to the U.S. Kovalchuk tallied 417 goals and 816 points in 816 games in his first stint in the NHL.

 Kovalchuk signed a four-year contract with SKA Saint Petersburg on 15 July 2013.
 The contract, signed less than a week after Kovalchuk's retirement from the NHL, was alleged to be comparable to his former contract with the Devils.
 He helped the team win the 2014–15 Gagarin Cup for the first time.
 He was chosen as the MVP of 2015 Gagarin Cup playoffs, but passed the award to Evgenii Dadonov.
 He won a second Gagarin Cup, again with SKA Saint Petersburg, in 2016–17.